Types

 Driver Assistance and Safety:

-IQ.DRIVE suite of advanced driver assistance features standard, including:
+IQ.DRIVE advanced driver assistance features standard, including:

 Adaptive Cruise Control (ACC) with Stop and Go.